tcflick/hello-world/README.md

 # hello-world
-A test repo for me to figure out aht the heck I am doing
+A test repo for me to figure out what the heck I am doing

+I am an SRE II learning GitHub....